-4.1.1.1 Weight.
+- 4.1.1.1 Weight.
 If possible obtain the weight of the sample.
-Packaging is never included in the reported weight.
-On very rare occasions the submitting agency can request that a weight of the packaging, separate from the substance, be reported. .
+Packaging is never included in the reported weight unless the sample cannot be separated.
+In that case the report will clearly describe that packaging was included in the reported weight.
+On very rare occasions the submitting agency can request that a weight of the packaging, separate from the substance, be reported. - 4.1.1.2 Perform screening tests.